nusenu/ansible-relayor/README.md

     - default: not set

 * `tor_gen_ciiss_proof_files` boolean
-    - generate the rsa-fingerprint.txt and ed25519-master-pubkey.txt proof files on the control machine for publishing according to [ContactInfo spec](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#proof)
+    - generate the ed25519-family-id.txt proof file on the control machine for publishing according to [ContactInfo spec](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#proof)
-    - default paths are: ~/.tor/rsa-fingerprint.txt and ~/.tor/ed25519-master-pubkey.txt
+    - default path is: ~/.tor/ed25519-family-id.txt
-    - the files are overwritten if they exist
+    - the file is overwritten if it exists
     - the location of the output folder can be configured using the variable `tor_ciiss_proof_folder`
     - the filename is hardcoded to the one required by the specification and can not be configured
     - default: false